Lyve Services Data Privacy Agreement

 Processes for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures of the Lyve Cloud Services in order to ensure the security of the processing:

-Measures for user identification and authorisation:
+Measures for user identification and authorization:

 Measures for the protection of Data during transmission to Lyve Cloud Services: